Do You Need to Earth a Kitchen Sink? (WE TRIED IT OUT!)

 Grounding the sink correctly is an important step in the process and one that should not be overlooked.

-A sink is earthed for safety reasons.
+Grounding a sink is crucial for safety purposes.

 An earthed sink ensures that any electrical current that may be present is safely discharged to the ground, preventing any potential shocks.